vegaprotocol/topgun-service/README.md

 The service is written in Go and is designed to poll a Bitstamp for the latest asset price of BTC (used for converting current value of BTC->USD, and to also poll a Vega API node via GraphQL to retrieve account data for parties.
 The poll rate for both Bitstamp and Vega API queries are configurable.
 If Bitstamp is not available a fallback asset price is used, we refer to asset price as the last BTC->USD price from the exchange.
 The service caches the list of accounts for the `vegapoll` time, it will retry on failure.

-Note: Only parties on Vega that are on a whitelist, and have made a trade (deployed either VBTC or USD from their initial allowance) will appear on the response.
+Note: Only parties on Vega that are on a includelist, and have made a trade (deployed either VBTC or USD from their initial allowance) will appear on the response.

 ## How to run the service

 **Example:**

-`./topgun-service -whitelist=./csv/whitelist-nicenet.csv -endpoint=https://lb.n.vega.xyz/query`
+`./topgun-service -includelist=./csv/includelist-nicenet.csv -endpoint=https://lb.n.vega.xyz/query`

 **Arguments:**

-- whitelist - the path to the csv file containing partyIDs to whitelist for the leaderboard [required]
+- includelist - the path to the csv file containing partyIDs to includelist for the leaderboard [required]
 - addr - address:port to bind the service to [optional, default: localhost:8000]
 - endpoint - endpoint url to send graphql queries to [required]
 - timeout - the duration for which the server gracefully waits for existing connections to finish [optional, default: 15s]